prathamesh-sonpatki/o11y-wiki/README.md

 ### Trace

 A trace is the complete journey of a request or workflow as it moves from one part of the system to another.
 It is achieved by adding a standard trace id as the request/action flows through all the hops.

+### Tail Sampling

+Tail sampling is a technique for collecting metrics data from the slowest requests in a system.
+This can be useful for understanding the causes of tail latency and identifying performance bottlenecks.

+### Tail Latency

+Tail latency refers to the latency of the slowest requests in a system.
+In SRE, tail latency is an important metric to monitor, as it can have a significant impact on the user experience and overall system performance.

+### Telegraf

+Telegraf is a plugin-driven agent for collecting and reporting metrics data from various sources.

 ## U